chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 + lookup({ type: 'service', name: 'foo' })
 ```

-However, this is less amenable to later iteration, and requires that the implementation be a matter of introspecting on argument order.
+This is a less flexible proposal, and—more importantly—it has a significant downside for usability beyond the simplest case.
 Supporting namespaces here would require *another* string argument, and functions with multiple arguments of the same type are notoriously easy to misuse. ("Which one goes first, namespace, or type?")

 ### String-based API as “sugar”